Florin Bratu: Rapid, Tractorul and Galatasaray

 Shortly after joining Rapid's senior squad, Bratu was loaned to Divizia B club Tractorul Brașov in 2000 where, in his only season spent at the club, he scored eight goals in 27 league games.
 He then returned to Rapid, and on 5 August 2001, made his Divizia A debut under coach Viorel Hizo in a 3–0 away victory against UM Timișoara.
-By the end of the season he won the first trophy of his career, the 2001–02 Cupa României where in the 2–1 victory against Dinamo in the final, coach Mircea Rednic used him as a starter until the 68th minute when he replaced him with Dennis Șerban.
+By the end of the season, he won the first trophy of his career, the 2001–02 Cupa României, where in the 2–1 victory against Dinamo in the final, coach Mircea Rednic used him as a starter until the 68th minute, when he was substituted by Dennis Șerban.

-In the following season, Rednic had Bratu form a partnership in the offence with Daniel Niculae, and the team started the season by winning the 2002 Supercupa României with Bratu opening the score in the 2–1 victory against Dinamo.
+In the following season, Rednic had Bratu form a partnership in the offence with Daniel Niculae, and the team's first achievement was winning the 2002 Supercupa României, with Bratu opening the scoring in the 2–1 victory against Dinamo.
 They finished the season champions, and Bratu was the team's top-scorer with 11 goals in 27 matches.
-In 2003, Bratu started the season at Rapid, winning another Supercupa României as Rednic used him until the 68th minute when he replaced him with Robert Niță who scored the goal in the 1–0 win over Dinamo.
-He also scored a goal against Anderlecht in the second leg of the 2003–04 Champions League second qualifying round, having a 2–0 advantage by halftime, but they did not qualify further, eventually losing 3–2.
+In 2003, Bratu began his season at Rapid by winning another Supercupa României, a match where Rednic utilized him until the 68th minute before replacing him with Robert Niță, who subsequently scored the decisive goal in the 1–0 victory over Dinamo.
+Bratu also netted a goal against Anderlecht during the second leg of the 2003–04 Champions League, helping Rapid secure a 2–0 halftime lead before the team ultimately failed to qualify after losing the match 3–2.

 In September 2003, Turkish club Galatasaray announced they had reached an agreement with Rapid for the transfer of Bratu, who agreed to a four-year deal, with Galatasaray paying Rapid $2.75 million.
 He eventually spent only one season alongside compatriots Gabriel Tamaș and Ovidiu Petre with the Cim Bom Bom side, being used regularly by coach Fatih Terim, but when fellow Romanian Gheorghe Hagi came as head coach to the club, he played less frequently.